-• Remove the comment character (#) from the following line:

-'''

-mts_dispatcher = "(PROTOCOL=TCP)(PRE=oracle.aurora.server.SGiopServer)"

-'''

-■ To use the secure socket layer (SSL) authentication method, remove the comment character (#) from the following line:
+- Remove the comment character (#) from the following line: - # mts\dispatcher = "(PROTOCOL=TCP)(PRE=oracle.aurora.server.SGiopServer)" - To use the secure socket layer (SSL) authentication method, remove the comment character (#) from the following line: - # mts\dispatcher = "(PROTOCOL=TCPS)(PREoracle.aurora.server.SGiopServer)"

-'''

-mts_dispatcher = "(PROTOCOL=TCPS)(SERV=oracle.aurora.server.SGiopServer)"

-'''
+- 1. For Windows NT, go to the Control Panel, open Services.
+For Windows 2000, go to the Control Panel, to Administrative Tools, open Services. - 2.
+In Services, select the service then click Start or Stop for desired result.

-Table 6-3 lists the commands needed to individually start and stop the components.
+Table 6-1 lists the service names for the Oracle9i Application Server components.